WHEN IN TEXAS, DO NOT BE NEGLIGENT

 - Proximate Cause

 For example, if the defendant was carrying sharp tools and struck a child passing by, the judge will first try to decide whether the defendant owes any duty to this child or not.
-If the defendant was walking on the side of a public road and the tools were precariously held in his arms, then the court will find that the defendant did owe the child a duty.
+If the defendant was walking on the side of a public road and the tools were held in his arms, then the court will find that the defendant owed the child a duty.
 But, if the judge finds that the defendant was working in his backyard.
 Then the child was trespassing on private property.
 The court will find that the defendant does not owe any duty to the child.